testbenchcc/markdown-notes-app/README.md

 - `NOTES_ROOT` – base directory for all markdown notes.
 If omitted, defaults to a `notes/` folder under the app root.
 - `HOST`, `PORT`, `UVICORN_RELOAD` – FastAPI/Uvicorn host, port, and reload flag used when running `python main.py`.
 - `NOTES_REPO_REMOTE_URL` – remote URL for the notes repository used by GitPython-based auto-commit/pull/push and manual sync.
+This is typically a clean HTTPS URL like `https://github.com/your-user/markdown-notes.git`.
 - `APP_REPO_REMOTE_URL` – remote URL for the application repository (planned for future GitHub-backed history views).
-- `GITHUB_API_KEY` – optional GitHub fine-grained token for future metadata endpoints; not required for basic Git-based syncing.
+- `GITHUB_API_KEY` – optional GitHub fine-grained token.
+When set, GitPython-based HTTPS push/pull to `NOTES_REPO_REMOTE_URL` derive credentials from this token instead of requiring the token to be embedded directly in the URL.

 The `.env` file is ignored by git so that secrets and machine-specific paths are not committed.